 This guide provides the various steps to the actual interview process including identifying the type of interview to be conducted, preparing for the interview, and identifying the most qualified candidate.
-It also provides questions to avoid and potential permissible alternative questions.
+It also provides questions to avoid and potentially permissible alternative questions.
 Please refer to Addendum 2, "Behavioral/Structured Interview," and Addendum 3, "Questions to Avoid & Permissible Alternatives of This Guide for Assistance."
-It is important to recognize the potential legal challenges the University may face by unselected candidates when the appropriate processes are not followed.
+Click this link to access the Behavioral Based Interviewing Guide.
+It is important to recognize the potential legal challenges the University may face from unselected candidates when the appropriate processes are not followed.
 Instrumental to avoiding these challenges is consistency of practice by using the same questions and criteria for all candidates.